VRagments/iOS11webGL/README.md

 But the texture is no longer drawn.
 If we remove the `video-shader` component the whole texture area will be black instead of white with the other symptoms being the same.

+# Run example

+Start a webserver inside the root folder.

+`python -m SimpleHTTPServer`

+Navigation to this address and test video playback.

+It works on

+* MacOS Safari
+* Android Chrome

+It should also be working on:

+* iOS Safari
+* iOS Chrome
+* iOS Firefox